InfoInformation

 At the end of the local competition, each venue will autonomously organize an award ceremony to celebrate the journey during the training months, to hand out participation certificates, and to award prizes to the winners of the competition.

-Following the training phase and the local final competition, the national final of the CyberChallenge.IT 2024 program will be held at the ITCILO training campus in Turin.
+Following the training phase and the local final competition, the national final of the CyberChallenge.IT 2026 program will be held in July 2026.
+The location and exact dates are still to be defined.
 This phase will consist of a "Capture The Flag" (CTF) competition in Attack & Defense format, to be played in teams, with the 6 participants selected from each venue.
 The dates for the national competition are being defined and will be communicated as soon as possible.
 As in previous editions, the competition will last 4 days, including arrival and departure days.

-A team of 6 members for each venue will participate in the national competition location participating in the project.
-The overnight stay will be organized independently by the participants according to the methods indicated to them.
-For all participants in the event, meals will be provided within the Campus, throughout the duration of the event whose management is fully managed of the organization.
-Travel to and from the Campus must be organized independently by all participants and will be refunded at the end of the event according to the methods indicated.
+Each university will send a team of 6 members to the national competition.
+For all participants, accommodation at the venue and meals for the entire duration of the event will be provided and fully managed by the organization.
+Travel to and from the venue must be arranged independently by all participants and will be reimbursed at the end of the event according to the specified procedures.

-All participants are expected to arrive at the Campus on the 5th July 2025.
-In the late afternoon and evening, a brief simulation will be held to test the competition room, connectivity, and the gaming platform.
+All participants are expected to arrive at the venue by the afternoon of the first day.
+In the late afternoon and evening, a short simulation will be held to test the competition room, connectivity, and game platform.

-The participants will face the national final on sunday 6 July, with their own laptop, which they must bring to the competition venue.
+The participants will face the national final on the day after, with their own laptop, which they must bring to the competition venue.
 Internet connection will be provided by the organization.
 Generally, additional devices or accessories other than a mouse, keyboard, and PC charger are not allowed; in particular, the use of additional screens is not permitted.
 If a participant needs to use auxiliary devices, they must request authorization from the organizers at least 7 days before the event, who will evaluate each case and communicate their decision.

-The following day, monday 7 July, is divided into three parts.
+The following day will be divided into three parts.
 In the morning, the captains of the top 8 teams will be called to give a presentation on one of the services addressed the previous day.
 These presentations will be evaluated by a mixed jury composed of site representatives, sponsor company professionals, and institutional representatives and will contribute to the final score.

 Mid-day will feature a recruitment fair where participants can meet and interact with professionals from the sponsor companies of the project.